insilica/gdc-spark-gitbook/3_tumor_aggression/cancer_regulome_replication.md

 # Cancer Regulome Replication
-  The cancer regulome describes a workflow for generating a per-gene aggression metric:
+  The cancer regulome describes a workflow for generating a per-gene aggression metric based on gene rna-seq values:
+  1. Generate